Get highlights from the TCS 2020 CFO Study key findings, including CFO focus areas in the next five years.

 2. Front-to-back transformation

-■ Real-time firms are more likely to have begun investing in their change management strategies, highlighting further that this must be an early focus of a successful transition.
+■ Agile leaders are more likely to have begun investing in their change management strategies, highlighting further that this must be an early focus of a successful transition.
 This group may well widen their advantage unless the majority take action imminently.

 ■ CFOs are clear that they don't yet have the finance function skills they need for the future real-time business, but indecision over where the true value lies must be addressed if finance executives are to deliver a smooth journey towards machine management.

 "CFOs are becoming more involved in the large transformation programmes within the company in terms of: How do we simplify the processes?
 How do we bring more accountability within the organization?
 How do we drive and improve levels of performance?
 And how do we bring more leadership within the ranks to really drive the initiatives?"

 90% of real-time firms are taking steps to change behaviors